ysfaran/react-fluent-form/README.md

 - `field: KeyType`: name of the field that should be validated
 - `values: ValuesType`: current values of the form
-- `context: any`: current context value
+- `context: object`: current context value

 For the sake of simplicity lets assume you just want to have an optional required check on your fields.
 An implementation could look like following: